Song–Đại Việt war: Nùng Trí Cao rebellions

-In the 1040s and 1050s, the Nong Zhigao rebellions of the Zhuang/Nùng leader Núng Trì Cao (C. Nong Zhigao) in Quảng Nguyên (C. Guangyuan; now Cao Bằng Province) and his attempt to create an independent state on the borderlands of Đại Cồ Việt and the Song dynasty led to intensified relations between the two states.
+In the 1040s and 1050s, the Nong Zhigao rebellions of the Zhuang/Nùng leader Nùng Trí Cao (C. Nong Zhigao) in Quảng Nguyên (C. Guangyuan; now Cao Bằng Province) and his attempt to create an independent state on the borderlands of Đại Cồ Việt and the Song dynasty led to intensified relations between the two states.
 Nùng Trí Cao's failed rebellions and defeat by Viet forces and the Song general Di Qing (1008–1061) resulted in the removal of the tribal buffer zone between Đại Cồ Việt and the Song.
 His final defeat by the Song also had the effect of subordinating a large portion of that zone to direct Song control.
 The Viet court did not intervene in the matter and for 20 years after the Nùng Trí Cao rebellions, there was general peace along the border.
 However the regional power balance had been lost.
 Han Chinese military settlers moved in and new leaders took over the surviving communities.
 Several influential Nùng leaders sided with the Viet court.
 Crucial influences for the lead up to the event include the Song-court sponsored New Policies promoted by Wang Anshi and efforts by the Lý court to consolidate peripheral fiefdoms.

 The Song and Đại Cồ Việt treated their frontier borderland peoples in different ways.
 Traditionally the Chinese Jimi system sought to introduce "uncultured" barbarians to the benefits of the "civilized" center.
 Viet leadership on the other hand created "patron-client" relationships using marriage alliances and military expeditions to maintain "satellite" partners.
 Successive Viet courts saw the extraction of resources from frontier vassals as a measurement of their efficacy.
 However by the 11th century, both the Chinese and Viet courts saw the frontier as a source of available troops famed for their ferocity.
 By 1065, around 44,500 militia had been recruited from these communities by the Song.